Shopping

 These days, I do not start with products.
 I start with her.

-Sometimes it is not even an object, but time, space, or attention.
+From there, the direction becomes clearer.
+Sometimes the answer is something practical, something that adds comfort or it is not even an object, but time, space, or attention.

 At that point, I start exploring what is available, just to see what feels right in real life.